mautamos89/estandarizar_nomenclatura/README.md

 The "Estandaeización de Nomenclatura" application has been designed for the Administrative Planning Department of Cali with the objective of facilitating the identification of the components of the abbreviated nomenclature based on the official information of the Superintendency of Notaries and Registry (SNR).

 If you have any questions or want to verify an inaccuracy, it is suggested to use the Ventanlla Única de Registro (VUR) platform of the SNR.
 In addition, you can consult platforms of the Mayor's Office of Cali such as SAUL, Geovisor IDESC and Geoportal Catastral.

+The application was programmed in Python 3 and these are some of the libraries used: tkinter, urllib, request, openpyxl and operating system (os).

 Explanatory video: https://youtu.be/cDxS_HoGsAk